Sylphy0052/jMetalDocumentation/introduction.md

   * Application of unit testing
   * Better use of Java features (e.g, generics)
   * Design patterns (singleton, builder, factory, observer)
-  * Application of clean code guidelines - “Clean code: A Handbook of Agile Software Craftsmanship" (Robert C. Martin)
+  * Application of clean code guidelines - ''Clean code: A Handbook of Agile Software Craftsmanship'' (Robert C. Martin)
 * Parallelism support
 * Introducing measures to get information of the algorithms in runtime

-A discussion about the new jMetal framework can be found in the paper "Redesigning the jMetal Multi-Objective Optimization Framework.
+The result was called jMetal 5, and a discussion about it can be found in the paper "Redesigning the jMetal Multi-Objective Optimization Framework.
 Antonio J. Nebro, Juan J. Durillo, Matthieu Vergne.
 GECCO (Companion) 2015".
 DOI: http://dx.doi.org/10.1145/2739482.2768462